General Dentistry

 Home Care

 Proper oral hygiene at home is key to maintaining oral health.
-Here are some of our home-care tips:
+Here are some of our home-care tips guided by the American Dental Association (ADA) recommendations:

-• The American Dental Association recommends brushing your teeth twice a day with fluoride toothpaste and flossing between teeth nightly.
+• Brush your teeth twice a day with fluoride toothpaste and floss between teeth nightly.

 • If you notice bleeding or irritation, schedule an appointment sooner rather than later, as it can be an indication of gum disease.